Yashgit1893/ASIC-Design-Class/README.md

 <details>
-<summary>LAB 3: Compiling the sum from 1 to n(lab 1) C program using Spike simulator and debug the code. </summary>
+<summary>LAB 3: Compiling the sum from 1 to n(value of n in the code sum1ton.c of Lab 1 is changed to 100) C program using Spike simulator and debug the code. </summary>

 compiling the `sum1ton.c` using the RISC-V compiler using the Ofast command :